jsbaan/ai-app-from-scratch/README.md

 2. add link

-Here is a quick demo of starting a new chat, coming back to that same chat, or starting another chat.
-This is the cloud deployment from part 2.
-It will be live at [chat.jorisbaan.nl](chat.jorisbaan.nl) until my Azure credits run out.
+Here is a quick demo of the app when deployed to Azure.
+It shows starting a new chat, coming back to that same chat, or starting a second chat.

 ![](chat_demo.gif)